TheJostler/pinksalt/README.md

 It's a trade off between storage capacity and time it takes to retrieve the information, as you add bits to the salt the number of combinations grows exponentially; making retrieval time longer!

-If you want to you can change the value of SALT_CAP in pink salt.c(line:) to increase/decrease the total range of salts that you will use.
+If you want to you can change the value of SALT_CAP in pink salt.c(line:13) to increase/decrease the total range of salts that you will use.